Water heater replacement costs $1,328, though most homeowners pay between $882 and $1,807 depending on the type your pro installs.

 Water expands when it freezes or heats up.
 If the water heater system isn’t properly set up for this expansion, it can cause serious damage to your plumbing and home.
 To avoid this, many homeowners add an expansion tank to take the pressure off the system.
 This usually adds between $90 and $350 (plus additional labor) to the cost of replacing a water heater.

-Water heater relocation costs range between $150 and $3,400, depending on the complexity of the move and whether new electrical lines, gas supply, or ductwork need to be installed at the new location.
+If you need to relocate your water heater, expect costs between $150 and $3,400.
+The price depends on the complexity of the move and whether new electrical lines, gas supply, or ductwork need to be installed at the new location.

-Tank water heater systems come in a range of sizes—usually between 20 and 100 gallons—and are quick and relatively inexpensive to install.
+Tank water heater systems come in a range of sizes—between 20 and 100 gallons—and are quick and relatively inexpensive to install.
 Depending on their size, fuel type, and brand, the units range between $600 and $2,500.

-Tankless water heaters cost around $1,200 to $3,500 for the unit and installation.
+Tankless water heaters cost around $1,400 to $3,900 for the unit and installation.
 This is more expensive in the short term, but tankless water heaters offer superior energy savings over their lifespan.
-However, tankless water heaters usually cost more to repair and maintain.
-Unlike a typical tank water heater repair, which costs between $100 and $500, repairing a tankless system costs between $220 and $975, depending on the issue.
+However, tankless water heaters cost more to repair and maintain.
+Unlike a tank water heater repair, which costs between $100 and $500, repairing a tankless system costs between $100 and $1,300, depending on the issue.

-A new water heater can cost thousands, so it’s a good idea to look into repairing your existing unit before buying a new one.
-Depending on your unit type and the issue, a repair can cost as little as $100 or as much as $1,300.
-Fortunately, water heater repairs are often simple and inexpensive.
-Replacing a faulty gas valve—one of the most common repairs—costs $100 to $250 for labor, plus the small cost of the new valve.
+Since a new water heater can cost thousands, it’s wise to consider repairing your existing unit before buying a new one.
+Depending on the issue and your unit type, a repair could cost as little as $100 or up to $1,300.
+The good news is that water heater repairs are often simple and inexpensive.
+For example, replacing a faulty gas valve—a common repair—costs between $150 and $500.

-Generally, a tank-style water heater lasts six to 15 years with regular maintenance.
-If your unit is older than that, it might be time to start looking into replacing it.
+A tank-style water heater lasts six to 15 years with regular maintenance.
+If your unit is older than that, it might be time to consider replacing it.
 Tankless water heaters last longer—20 years or more when cared for properly.

 If you notice any of these issues, call a water heater professional to determine whether your unit needs to be repaired or replaced: